Flying Air Canada During COVID

 ON BOARD - AIR CANADA PREMIUM ECONOMY

-I chose Premium Economy so I could review and report back, and honestly there's not much to tell.
+For the trip back home to Ottawa, I chose Premium Economy so I could review and report back, but honestly there's not much to tell.
 As always, the main attraction with Premium Economy is a slightly larger armchair than you'd get in Economy, with similar food and drink to what you'd get in Business, for a price somewhere between the two and as always, that's what Air Canada delivers.

 The seat is a huge improvement over Economy, 2" wider and with up to 8" more legroom, making it slightly smaller than the business-class seat you'd get one one of Air Canada's smaller aircraft.
 Definitely a big bonus for any flight more than a few hours.